Phil Hughes (baseball): 2013

 Hughes began the 2013 season on the DL with a bulging disc in his back.
 He returned from the DL on April 6, allowing four runs (three earned) in four plus innings and earning the loss as Detroit won 8–4.
 On May 15 against the Seattle Mariners, Hughes only lasted 2/3 of an inning after giving up seven runs, six hits, two walks, including a grand slam to former Yankee Raúl Ibañez in a 12–2 Yankee loss.
 It was the shortest start of his career and at the time the shortest non-injury start by a Yankee at the new Yankee Stadium.

-After pitching to a 4–13 record and a 4.86 ERA, with a 5.71 ERA in the second half, the Yankees removed Hughes from the rotation on September 4, replacing him with David Huff.
-Hughes went 1–10 in home starts in 2013, making him just the second MLB pitcher to win fewer than two games when making at least 15 home starts in a season; the other being Phil Huffman of the Toronto Blue Jays in 1979.
-He has the third-highest ERA in Yankee history among pitchers with at least 500 innings pitched.
+After Hughes pitched to a 4–13 record and a 4.86 ERA, with a 5.71 ERA in the second half, the Yankees removed Hughes from the rotation on September 4.
+Hughes went 1–10 in home starts in 2013, making him just the second MLB pitcher to win fewer than two games when making at least 15 home starts in a season.
+He became a free agent following the season.